ENHANCE-PET/MOOSE/README.md

     └── CT_S5.nii 📄

 ```
-**Note:** If the necessary naming conventions are not followed, MOOSE 3.0 will skip the subjects.
+**Note:** If the necessary naming conventions are not followed, MOOSE 3.2 will skip the subjects.

 ### Naming Conventions for NIFTI files 📝
-When using NIFTI files, you should name the file with the appropriate modality as a suffix.
+When using NIFTI files, you should name the file with the appropriate modality as a suffix, specified by the models you want to use.

-For instance, if you have chosen the `model_name` as `clin_ct_organs`, the CT scan for subject 'S2' in NIFTI format, should have the modality tag 'CT_' attached to the file name, e.g. `CT_S2.nii`.
+For instance, if you have chosen the `model_name` as `clin_ct_organs`, the CT scan for subject 'S2' in NIFTI format should have the modality tag 'CT_' attached to the file name, e.g. `CT_S2.nii`.
 In the directory shown above, every subject will be processed by `moosez` except S4.
+For more information on modality prefixes, see the [Supported Modalities](https://github.com/ENHANCE-PET/MOOSE/edit/main/README.md#supported-modalities-) section.

-**Remember:** Adhering to these file naming and directory structure conventions ensures smooth and efficient processing with MOOSE 3.0.
+**Remember:** Adhering to these file naming and directory structure conventions ensures smooth and efficient processing with MOOSE 3.2.
 Happy segmenting! 🚀

 ## A Note on QIMP Python Packages: The 'Z' Factor 📚🚀